-- (1) The acquisition of free shares is contingent for all the employees, including Dr. Benhamou, upon the achievement of the three performance criteria below: - One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin Peanut; on December 13, 2017, the Board determined that the results from the PEPITES trial did not mean that the performance criteria was not reached and has precised this condition. - One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin Milk; - One third of the shares will only be acquired from until the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant date and (ii) the beginning of clinical testing of another product candidate from the Viaskin platform. - (2) The acquisition of free shares is contingent for key and new employees upon the achievement of the two performance criteria below: - Half of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin Peanut; on December 13, 2017, the Board determined that the results from the PEPITES trial did not mean that the performance criteria was not reached and has precised this condition. - Half of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin Milk.
+(1) The acquisition of free shares is contingent for all the employees, including Dr. Benhamou, upon the achievement of the three performance criteria below:

+- One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin[®] Peanut; the Board of Director, during its meeting on February 15, 2018, had decided that following the FDA's written responses to the clinical pre-BLA meeting package submitted by the Company, which reflected agreement on the content of the clinical module of the BLA for Viaskin[®] Peanut for the treatment of peanut allergy in children 4 to 11 years of age, the performance criteria was achieved. - One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin[®] Milk. - One third of the shares will only be acquired from until the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant date and (ii) the beginning of clinical testing of another product candidate from the Viaskin[®] platform.

+- (2) The acquisition of free shares is contingent for key and new employees upon the achievement of the two performance criteria below: - Half of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin[®] Peanut; the Board of Director, during its meeting on February 15, 2018, had decided that following the FDA's written responses to the clinical pre-BLA meeting package submitted by the Company, which reflected agreement on the content of the clinical module of the BLA for Viaskin[®] Peanut for the treatment of peanut allergy in children 4 to 11 years of age, the performance criteria was achieved. - Half of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from Grant Date and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin[®] Milk.